Yelnats321/EntityPlus/README.md

 ```

 ###Events
-Events are diagonal to ECS, but when used in conjunction they create better decoupled code.
+Events are orthogonal to ECS, but when used in conjunction they create better decoupled code.
 You can register an event handler and also dispatch an event which informs all the handlers.

 ###Exceptions and Error Codes
 EntityPlus can be configured to use either exceptions or error codes.
+The two types of exceptions are `invalid_component` and `bad_entity`, with corresponding error codes.
+The former is thrown when `get_component()` is called for an entity that does not own a component of that type.
+The latter is thrown when an entity is stale, belongs to another entity manager, or when the entity has already been deleted.
+These three states can be queried by `get_status()` which returns a corresponding `entity_status`.

 ###Performance
 EntityPlus was designed with performance in mind.
-Almost all information is stored contigously (through `flat_map`s and `flat_set`s) and the code has been optimized for iteration(over insertion/deletion) as that is the most common operation when using ECS.
-Here are the big O analysis of the functions.
+Almost all information is stored contiguously (through `flat_map`s and `flat_set`s) and the code has been optimized for iteration (over insertion/deletion) as that is the most common operation when using ECS.
+Here are the big O analyses of the functions.

 ```c++
 n = amount of entities